Arabic verbs: Hollow (second-weak) roots

 All hollow (second-weak) verbs are conjugated in a parallel fashion.
 The endings are identical to those of strong verbs, but there are two stems (a longer and a shorter) in each of the past and non-past.
 The longer stem is consistently used whenever the ending begins with a vowel, and the shorter stem is used in all other circumstances.
 The longer stems end in a long vowel plus consonant, while the shorter stems end in a short vowel plus consonant.
 The shorter stem is formed simply by shortening the vowel of the long stem in all paradigms other than the active past of Form I verbs.
-In the active past paradigms of Form I, however, the longer stem always has an ā vowel, while the shorter stem has a vowel u or i corresponding to the actual second root consonant of the verb.
+In the active past paradigms of Form I, however, the longer stem always has an ā vowel, while the shorter stem has a vowel u or i.

 No initial vowel is needed in the imperative forms because the non-past stem does not begin with two consonants.

 There are various types of Form I hollow verbs: